canonical/ubuntu-boards-documentation/how-to/qemu-riscv.rst

        gzip -d ubuntu-22.04.5-live-server-riscv64.img.gz

 #.
-Create the disk image on which you will install Ubuntu.
-16 GiB should be enough.
+Create the disk image on which you will install Ubuntu; 16 GiB should be
+   enough

    .. code-block:: text